ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 `avalanche network clean`

-This will delete all stored states for all local subnets.
+This will delete all stored deploy state for all local subnet deployments.
+This will not delete any of your subnet configurations.
 You will need to redeploy your subnet configurations one by one to use them again.

 Example: